Atlantic Immigration Program (AIP) [R204(c) – C18] - Agreements or arrangements – International Mobility Program

 - a letter issued by the endorsing Atlantic province requesting that IRCC issue a work permit

-- an offer of employment number (LMIA exemption number) received from a designated employer under the AIP (see Employer Portal for details)
+- an offer of employment number (LMIA exemption number) received from a designated employer under the AIP (see the Employer Portal for details)

-- proof of a qualifying educational credential.
-The education credential assessment (ECA) must be less than 5 years old.
+- The educational credential assessment (ECA) must be less than 5 years old.

 - qualifying language test results that are less than 2 years old